ZKcandy Documentation

 deploy

-folder in the root of your project folder.
-Here you will find a deploy.ts
+in the root of your project folder, then create a new file called deploy.ts

-You are now ready to deploy your contract using the wallet whose private key is in your project’s .env file.
+You are now ready to deploy your contract.

 Deploying Your Contract(s)